SaicharanBinigari/SQLProjects/Texture Tales/README.md

 start_date (date)
 end_date (date)

+By leveraging the data from these tables, I performed comprehensive analyses and generated insights for below questions.

 1. What was the total quantity sold for all products?
 2. What is the total generated revenue for all products before discounts?
 3. What was the total discount amount for all products?